Skip to main content

 blueprintStringThe name of the blueprint that this entity is based on.

-propertiesObjectAn object containing key-value pairs, where each key is a property as defined in the blueprint definition, and each value applies the type of the property.
+propertiesObjectAn object containing key-value pairs, where each key is a property as defined in the blueprint definition, and each value matches the type of the property.

 relationsobjectAn object containing key-value pairs.